The Systems and Routines I Use for Everyday Life

 I’ve followed a weird and non-linear path, to say the least.

-In terms of studies, this included law, maths, stats, data science and finance, in Australia and overseas, changing my degree 3 times but still graduating in 3 years.
+In terms of studies, this included law, maths, stats, data science, and finance, in Australia and overseas, changing my degree 3 times but still graduating in 3 years.

 In terms of career, I got my ‘start’ at the ripe old age of 12, embarrassingly creating a Minecraft server and charging people to access it.
 Since then I’ve worked in edtech, fintech and proptech startups.
-I’ve also worked in venture capital at a few different stages. -1 to 1 with Ultraviolet Ventures, the angel investing syndicate I founded.
+I’ve also worked in venture capital at a few different stages. -1 to 1 with Ultraviolet Ventures, the small fund I founded.
 0 to 1 with Afterwork Ventures.
 1 to 100 with GGV Capital.
 I also did short stints at Goldman Sachs, at a tech M&A investment bank, and at a large public equities fund.

-Most of this has happened in the past two years, so I'mlooking forward to lots of learning ahead.
+Most of this has happened in the past two years, so I'm looking forward to lots of learning ahead.

 Maker vs manager days

-For the most part, I split my week into ‘maker’ days and ‘manager’ days.
+I split my week into ‘maker’ days and ‘manager’ days.

 A typical Thursday (manager day)